mobluse/chargen-maker/README.md

 # Chargen Maker
 Make a chargen file (character generator ROM) from an 8x8 text file with 512 characters.
-I.e. you can edit the fonts easily.
+I.e. you can edit the fonts easily in a text editor e.g. Notepad or Nano.

 \ = 0
 @ = 1
-Empty lines and lines with only space characters and lines starting with # are skipped.
+Empty lines, lines with only space characters, and lines starting with # are skipped.

 ## Examples
     ./build.sh